teeparham/gemdiff/README.md

 ### `find`

 Lookup the repository URL using the gemspec.
-If a GitHub URL is not found, hit the GitHub search API.
+If a GitHub URL is not found, query the GitHub search API.

 ```sh
 $ gemdiff find haml